christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 It is of course a different story as you do not want to manipulate the existing prototype.
-Now, again, the problem here is that by debugging you will not know that you are chained with SomeOther... only some object.
+Now, again, the problem here is that by debugging you will not know that you are chained with SomeOther... only some object:

+{% highlight javascript %}

+  function SomeOther () {}
+  SomeOther.prototype = { test: 'test' };
+  function MyConstr () {}
+  MyConstr.prototype = Object.create(SomeOther.prototype);
+  MyConstr.prototype.newProp = 'newProp';

+  new MyConstr();
+  /*
+    MyConstr {}
+      newProp: 'newProp'
+      __proto__ - Object
+        test: 'test'
+  */

+{% endhighlight %}

 Last, but not least, you will always need a constructor.
-There is not a more effective way to produce objects that own other complex objects, than using a constructor.
+There is not a more effective way to produce multiple instances of the same type of object that own other complex objects, than using a constructor.

 ### Conclusion
 Okay, this was probably a lot to take in.
-Hopefully I managed to make you more aware of how JavaScript works and pointed out that concepts are very loosely defined and extremely flexible.
+Hopefully I managed to point out some interesting things about how JavaScript works and that the concepts are very loosely defined and extremely flexible.
 This is kind of a good thing, but it makes it very hard to comprehend certain parts of the language.
 Thanks for reading!